+We don't invest in mainstream UK government gilts as the government is involved in some areas prohibited by our screening criteria.
+Instead, we focus on the UK's green sovereign bonds ('Green Gilts') as an ethical alternative.
 Given the very acute cost-of living squeeze in the UK, we think the BoE faces a particularly uncomfortable (and intensifying) trade-off between tightening policy to combat inflation and staying more accommodative to try to avert a recession.

-We felt markets might be pricing in more BoE hikes this year than it will deliver and that UK government gilts had probably sold off too much.
-As a result, we bought the UK Treasury 11⁄2% 2047 in early April.
+We felt markets might be pricing in more BoE hikes this year than it will deliver and that gilts had probably sold off too much.
+As a result, we bought the Green Gilt 1.5% 2053 in mid-April.
 When these bonds rallied later in the month, we sold them again.
-Similarly, we traded in and out of the UK Treasury 0.625% 2050 and 41⁄4% 2032 during the month.